scloud by Florian Salzmann

 • Device is enrolled in MEM / Intune with Company Portal

-You must ensure that the Intune connection is active.
-You can find these in the Advanced settings of the Defender.
+You must make sure that the Intune connection is active.
+You find this in the Advanced features of Defender.

-If you do the initial setup as described here (Defender for Business onboarding/setup), you can skip these steps.
+If you already completed the initial setup as described here (Defender for Business Onboarding / Setup), you can skip these steps.

 Defender for Business Intune integration

-You must also activate the connection for Android devices in the Endpoint Manager.
+You also have to enable the connection for Android devices in the Endpoint Manager.

-You can find the option in Endpoint Manager > Endpoint security > Microsoft Defender for Endpoint.
+You find the option under Endpoint Manager > Endpoint security > Microsoft Defender for Endpoint.

 Defender for Business Android Connect

-To distribute the app to the MAM-managed devices, select in the Endpoint Manager under "Apps > Android apps" +Add off.
-Here's the guy "Android store app"
+To distribute the app to the MAM managed devices, select +Add under “Apps > Android apps” in the Endpoint Manager.
+Here the type is “Android store app”.

 Android store app intune

-You have to fill in the name, the description, the publisher and the app URL yourself.
-Below are the parameters for "Copy Paste".
+You have to fill in the name, description, publisher and app URL yourself.
+Below you find the parameters for “Copy Paste”.

 Android store app Microsoft Defender